debolk/blip/README.md

 Blip is a REST API based on Tonic.
 It uses Composer to manage its dependencies.

 ## License
 Copyright 2013 Jakob Buis.
-Released under the GPLv3 (http://www.gnu.org/licenses/gpl.html).
+Released under the [GNU Public License version 3](http://www.gnu.org/licenses/gpl.html).

 ## Installing and deployment
 Installing and deploying Blip is easy.
 Install apache and [Composer](http://getcomposer.org/) and run